 Touching the Statistics button in the navigation area displays the screen providing the statistics data.
-Refer to Statistics of BERT for the operation.
+Refer to Statistics of BERT for the operation.Selecting type ofOpen the center drop-down menu in the top row of buttons to select which

-Selecting type of results Open the left drop-down menu in the top row of buttons to select which results you want to display on the screen.
+- results Open the center drop-down menu in the top row of buttons to select which results vou want to display on the screen.

 - CPRI/OBSAI Alarms/Errors

 - CPRI/OBSAI Frame

 - CPRI/OBSAI Pass through